-In Git, cloning means copying an existing remote repository to your current directory.
+In Git, cloning means copying an existing remote repository to the current directory.

-Some of the basic Git commands have been performed only on a local branch, that is, a branch that exists on your computer.
-Here’s a command that will help you interact with a remote branch — a branch on a server that can be accessed through the internet.
+Many common Git commands are performed only on a local repository, that is, a repository that exists on a local machine.
+Here’s a command that will interact with a remote repository — a repository on a server that can be accessed through the internet.

-The basic syntax for cloning in Git is this:
+The syntax for cloning in Git via HTTPS is this:

 - Anonymous contributors